Bronchitis in Pregnancy

 1. Virus and Bacteria

-Common breathing irritants like smoke from cigarettes, dust particles, chemical fumes, etc can trigger bronchitis.
-They can also make the inflammation worse which can cause chronic bronchitis which is harmful to the baby and cause respiratory tract conditions and congenital effects in the baby.
+Common breathing irritants like smoke from cigarettes, dust particles, chemical fumes, etc., can trigger bronchitis.
+They can also make the inflammation worse, which can cause chronic bronchitis – harmful to the baby and cause respiratory tract conditions and congenital effects in the baby.

 3. Prolonged Exposure to Certain Substances